dosyago/dn/README.md

 ## About

-**This project literally makes your web browsing available COMPLETELY OFFLINE.** Your browser does not even know the difference.
-It's literally that amazing.
+**This project makes your web browsing available COMPLETELY OFFLINE.** Your browser does not even know the difference.
+It is that amazing.
 Yes.

 Save your browsing, then switch off the net and go to `http://localhost:22120` and switch mode to **serve** then browse what you browsed before.
 It all still works.